- Top best Android One smartphones to buy in India which receives faster software updates

 - Hybrid Dual SIM (nano + nano / microSD)

 - 12MP rear camera with f/1.75 aperture, 1.4µm pixel size with ZEISS optics, 13 MP secondary camera with 1.0µm pixel size, f/2.6 aperture with ZEISS optics, dual-tone LED flash

 - Dimensions: 158.38 x 75.64 x 9.55 mm

 - 3.5 mm headphone jack, Three microphones with Nokia OZO Audio

 - 4G VoLTE, WiFi 802.11 ac (2.4GHz + 5GHz), Bluetooth 5, GPS + GLONASS, NFC, USB Type-C (USB 2.0)

 Design and Display

 So far, in the smartphone industry, apart from few manufacturers, not many have tried taking a bold move in using square angles on the sides.
 Rather, we have seen iPhone, Galaxy and other smartphone series go with the rounded sides.
-Nokia on the other hand, with its 7 Plus series have in fact moved away from the trend and have followed a real clever design.
-The unibody from the back and front slides in to the edges to form a rounded sides but the Copper film running along the sides give it a sharp square angle, leaving half-rounded sides as well as flat surface.
+Nokia on the other hand, with its 7 Plus has in fact moved away from the trend and have followed a really clever design.
+The unibody from the back and front slide into the edges to form rounded sides but the Copper film running along the sides give it a sharp square angle, leaving half-rounded sides as well as flat surface.
 This particularly gives this device a pretty good grip [many may want to disagree here but it gave me far better grip than iPhone 6S, OnePlus 5t and other devices with rounded sides].

 Hardware and Software: Performance